Storm dumps heavy snow on northern Arizona, gridlocking Interstate 40

 The storm was the biggest of the winter season so far and followed a dry stretch that left Flagstaff and numerous other cities across the West well below normal for precipitation to date.
 They’ll likely stay there despite the snow and rain.

-The snowfall ranged from a few inches in lower elevations to more than a foot (30 centimeters) in places like Flagstaff and Munds Park, with the white stuff still falling.
+The snowfall ranged from a few inches in lower elevations to more than a foot (30 centimeters) in places like Flagstaff and Munds Park.
+Williams, west of Flagstaff, got more than 2 feet (60 centimeters) of snow, according to the National Weather Service.

 The Arizona Snowbowl ski resort joked on X that Miracle March was in full effect.